nikzadkhani/Syncify/README.md

-# syncify
+# Syncify

+Syncify is a an application that allows users to combine Spotify and Apple to sync playlists.
+Currently you can post track names to the backend and it will create Songs inthe database with Apple and Spotify links to the song.

+POST requests can be made to /api/syncifiedSongs with the following body

+    {"syncifyId":"7f150217-21b4-43e1-b418-a2d0d32d1939","name":"Despacito"}

+Where the syncifyId is a uuid4.

+The resulting songs can be accessed at the /api/songs endpoint.

+## Development

 This application was generated using JHipster 6.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.8.0](https://www.jhipster.tech/documentation-archive/v6.8.0).

-## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: